kadijazl/Inventory-Update-Automation-System/README.md

-# Inventory Update Automation 🚀
+# Inventory Update Automation System 🚀
 An automated inventory tracking system I developed for Toast Maker Tamarind Square branch, when I worked as a part time crew.
 Designed to collect inventory data through Google Forms and store it in Google Sheets.
 The system updates a structured summary table automatically using Google Apps Script.

 ## Features
 #### ✅ Employee performs inventory count every Monday and Friday via Google Forms.